MeteoSwiss/opendata/docs/c-climate-data/c2-climate-percipitation-stations_homogeneous.md

 ## Data download

-:::warning
+:::info

 We are currently setting up our service as Beta.
 During this phase everything is subject to change without prior notice.
-- Not all data granularities are available for all stations yet.
-- Not all `historical` files (update frequency) are available for all stations yet.
+- All files are available for all stations.

 :::